What shape screen should I go for - 16:9 or Cinemascope?

 Regular TV comes in 16:9 aspect - the shape of every modern TV screen.

-Epic ‘blockbuster’ films and quite a few streaming series are in Cinemascope or ‘letterbox’ format - nowadays that’s a 2.40:1 ratio, or historically 2.35:1.
+Epic ‘blockbuster’ films and quite a few streaming series are made in Cinemascope or ‘letterbox’ format - nowadays that’s a 2.40:1 ratio, or historically 2.35:1.

 1. 16:9 Aspect